Accessible and Inclusive Parks in the Des Moines Metro

 6400 Pioneer Parkway, Johnston, IA 50131

-Accessible: This 200 acre park is one of my boys favorites.
-It features two separate play structures with a ramp going to part of the larger play structure, rubber surface, OmniSpin Spinner for children of all abilities to spin, Molded Bucket Seat with Harness for kids that have less upper body strength and an Oodle Swing for kids to swing together.
+Accessible: This 200-acre park is one of my boy’s favorites.
+It features two separate play structures with a ramp going to part of the larger play structure, a rubber surface, an OmniSpin Spinner for children of all abilities to spin, a Molded Bucket Seat with Harness for kids that have less upper body strength, and an Oodle Swing for kids to swing together.
 The theme is nature inspired and there are lots of climbing features.

-There is a large ADA accessible fishing pier, paved trail around the lake, multiple shelters with picnic tables, public restroom and large parking lot.
+There is a large ADA-accessible fishing pier, a paved trail around the lake, multiple shelters with picnic tables, a public restroom, and a large parking lot.

 Urbandale